dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 - with **ERC721** token
 - with both (**ERC20** & **ERC721**)

-These tokens are the means of determining whether a user belongs to the **DAO** community.

-By owning pool tokens, the user gets the opportunity to vote and participate in the collective decision-making process.
-Also, a user with tokens can offer ideas that other members of the **DAO** pool can accept or reject.
+Pool tokens serve as the means of determining membership in the **DAO** community, granting users the right to vote and participate in the collective decision-making process.
+Additionally, token holders can propose ideas that can be approved or rejected by the rest of the **DAO** members

 **DAO** pool base contracts: